guildai/guildai/guild/tests/copy-sourcecode-legacy.md

 # Copying source code

 These tests confirm that Guild continues to support alternative source code destinations.
-While this may be an anti-pattern, we will support this behavior for backward compatibility until it's obvious that changing it is safe for all users.
+We will support this behavior for backward compatibility until it's obvious that changing it is safe for all users.

 These tests exercise each of the operations defined in the